Panopto/Panopto-RR-Light-Service-With-Installer/PanoptoRRLightService/Serial/README.md

-# Panopto Remote Recorder Light and Serial Service
+# [Unsupported] Panopto Remote Recorder Light and Serial Service
+This code is no longer supported.

 ## Serial Communication